Nostradamus in popular culture: Great King out of the Sky

 One well-known supposed prophecy is that "a great and terrifying leader would come out of the sky" in 1999 and 7 months "to resuscitate the great King from Angoumois."
 But the phrase d'effraieur (of terror) in fact occurs nowhere in the original printing, which merely uses the word deffraieur (defraying, hosting), and Nostradamus sometimes uses the word ciel simply to mean 'region', rather than 'sky'.
-On the basis of Nostradamus's by now well-known technique of projecting past events into the future, Lemesurier suggests that X.72 therefore refers to the restoration to health of the captive Francis I of France (who was Duke of Angoulême) following a surprise visit to his cell by his host, the then Holy Roman Emperor Charles V in 1525.
+On the basis of Nostradamus' by now well-known technique of projecting past events into the future, Lemesurier suggests that X.72 therefore refers to the restoration to health of the captive Francis I of France (who was Duke of Angoulême) following a surprise visit to his cell by his host, the then Holy Roman Emperor Charles V in 1525.
 No fewer than five of the planets were in the same signs on both occasions.

-Author and researcher Ove von Spaeth on his work Nostradamus, the New Millennium and the Basilisk notes that "numerous attempts of interpretation" of Nostradamus texts doesn't take into consideration that he was also an astrologer.
+Author and researcher Ove von Spaeth on his work Nostradamus, the New Millennium and the Basilisk notes that "numerous attempts of interpretation" of Nostradamus texts do not take into consideration that he was also an astrologer.
 Von Spaeth also denotes that the interpretation of deffraieur as "horror" is misleading, and suggests a new approach to interpret the text:

-The Nostradamus words, roy de deffraieur is a special, old French spelling of ‘the king of the horrible’.
-If the word is changed a tiny bit, e.g. def(f)rayer - meaning something financial, ‘to lend money’, ‘to exempt from expenses’, as well as something entirely different, i.e. ‘to be the subject/matter/entertainment in a conversation’, a new possibility appears.
+The Nostradamus words, roy de deffraieur is a special, old French spelling of 'the king of the horrible'.
+If the word is changed a tiny bit, e.g. def(f)rayer - meaning something financial, 'to lend money', 'to exempt from expenses', as well as something entirely different, i.e. 'to be the subject/matter/entertainment in a conversation', a new possibility appears.
 People who have tried to interpret his prophecies have had problems in fitting this in, unless they have suggested a financial world crisis.

-Some astrologers has considering that this prophecy could be related to the ongoing events in the world that began in the 2020s, with the COVID-19 pandemic, which caused a global economic recession, global inflation disruption and a global supply chain crisis.

-These events could be associated with a possible transition from the Age of Pisces to the Age of Aquarius, in which the interpretation of the prophecy would be: "from heaven (i.e. divine guided) shall come a great sovereign financer"; and this financer, whom in turn would be someone exceedingly wealth, would represent the figure of the water-bearer, symbol of Aquarius, which is also associated with the biblical verse in Luke 22:10 in the New Testament.